Pilates vs yoga: what’s the real difference?

 Pilates is awesome for rehab, posture, and injury prevention.
 It’s more precision and control than flow and chill.

-Are Yoga and Pilates the Same?
+Are Yoga & Pilates the same?

 Nope.
 They’re not.
 But here’s where they do overlap: